-As at 31 December 2020, a total of 60,000,000 Shares, representing 10% of the issued Shares, were available for issue under the Scheme.
+As at the date of this annual report, a total of 60,000,000 shares, representing 8.33% of the issued Shares, were available for issue under the Scheme.

-No share option has been granted since the adoption of the Scheme and there was no share option outstanding as at 31 December 2020.
+No share option has been granted since the adoption of the Scheme and there was no share option outstanding as at 31 December 2022 and 2021.